-For her exhibition at Interface, Lee will present several new photographs, a video, and a large, handmade rope - the artist’s first foray into sculpture.
+For her exhibition at Interface, Running, rigging, wading, Lee will present several new photographs, a video, and a large, handmade rope - the artist’s first foray into sculpture.
 The work focuses on Lee’s personal relationship to water and its historical implications.

 The layered and evocative photographs include images of water and floating bodies that have been transformed through collage, and repetitive copying and scanning, before reaching their final form as silver gelatin prints.